lukeswitz/mesh-detect/README.md

 Credit: Firmware for RID and flasher based on work by cemaxecuter aka alphafox02.
 Modded with help of Colonel Panic.

 - Original alphafox RID T-halow: https://github.com/alphafox02/T-Halow
+- Thank you to Luke Switzer for the work on this project: https://github.com/lukeswitz/